Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 This project is a small component (Phase One) in a larger framework for curators to have a complete platform for launching, organizing, and tracking art exhibitions from origination to final gallery installation.

-See "Further Background" markdown file for more detailed background and future planning.
+See "Further Background" markdown file for more detailed information and future planning.

 #### This Deployment

-For Phase One, at the very basic level this project component allows any aspiring curator to create an exhibition, launch it with a funding minimum and show information, take contributions from patrons, and make expense proposals which can be endorsed by project patrons before withdrawal to a vendor by the curator (greater than 50% endorsement by patrons allows expenses to be transferred to a vendor address).
+For Phase One, at the very basic level this project component allows any aspiring curator to create an exhibition, launch it with a funding minimum and all exhibition information, take contributions from patrons, and make expense proposals which can be endorsed by project patrons before withdrawal to a vendor by the curator (greater than 50% endorsement by patrons allows expenses to be transferred to a vendor address).

 ### Example User Workflow